icchalmers/Denford-PCB-Engraver-Tutorial/doc/kicadgerbers.md

 ![KiCAD_Gerbers.png](./images/KiCAD_Gerbers.png)

-For the drill file, it's best to combine all of the drill hits into one file (as we can#t do plated through holes anyway).
+For the drill file, it's best to combine all of the drill hits into one file (as we can't do plated through holes anyway).

 ![KiCAD_Drill.png](./images/KiCAD_Drill.png)